 Building leaders from within is actually a cultural process – a change of culture, management practices and implementing practices that create a new common mindset and allow your team to show their best.

 In order to make each team member feel eager to be a leader, you necessarily need to encourage them to improve their expertise.
 Thus it is desirable to support and actively promote all kinds of training related to their professional qualification, maintaining a rich library in the office and regularly assisting employees to obtain more and more knowledge.
 This will boost their confidence and will make them less dependent on management.

 This kind of knowledge sharing eliminates the shady feeling that most workers have – that they are the only ones working and their colleagues are not doing anything.
 Just by giving them the opportunity to share their daily work, you will create a more friendly environment and eagerness to boost leadership in the workplace and help each other.

 In the complexity of the dynamic business reality, companies are trying to become more flexible and be able to efficiently overcome unexpected changes.
 Leaders are not defined by their role or title, but by their perception of leadership and readiness to take responsibility and put the company’s interests over individual ones.
-Lean management allows you to build leaders from within and escape costly hiring of more managers.
+Embracing Lean will allow you to build leaders from within and escape costly hiring of more managers.

 - Start by adopting Lean principles;